A Survey on Multi-Task Learning: MTL with Other Learning Paradigms

-Multi-view learning assumes that each data point is associated with multiple sets of features where each set corresponds to a view and it usually exploits information contained in multiple views for supervised or unsupervised tasks.
-Multi-task multi-view learning extends multi-view learning to the multi-task setting where each task is a multi-view learning problem.
+Multi-view learning assumes that each data point is associated with multiple sets of features where each set corresponds to a view and it usually exploits information contained in multiple views for supervised or semi-supervised learning tasks.
+Multi-task multi-view learning extends multi-view learning to the MTL setting where each task is a multi-view learning problem.
 Specifically, in \cite{hl11}, a graph-based method is proposed for multi-task multi-view classification problems.
-In a task, each view is enforced to be consistent with both other views and labels, while different tasks are expected to have similar predictions on views they share, making views a bridge to construct the task relatedness.
+In a task, each view is enforced to be consistent with both other views and labels, while different tasks are expected to have similar predictions on views they share, making views as a bridge to construct the task relatedness.
 In \cite{zh12}, both a regularized MTL method \cite{emp05} and the MTRL method are applied to each view of different tasks and different views in a task are expected to achieve an agreement on unlabeled data.
-Different from \cite{hl11,zh12} which study the multi-task multi-view classification problem, in \cite{zzl15b,zzll16}, two multi-task multi-view clustering methods are proposed and both methods consider three factors: within-view-task clustering which conducts clustering on each view in a task, view relation learning which minimizes the disagreement among views in a task, and task relation learning which aims to learn a shared subspace for different tasks under a common view.
-The difference between these two methods is that the first method uses a bipartite graph co-clustering method for nonnegative data while another one adopts a semi-nonnegative matrix tri-factorization to cluster general data.
-Moreover, in multi-task multi-view learning, each task is usually supplied with both labeled and unlabeled data, hence this paradigm can also be viewed as another way to utilize unlabeled information for MTL.
+Different from \cite{hl11,zh12} which study the multi-task multi-view classification problem, in \cite{zzl15b,zzll16}, two multi-task multi-view clustering methods are proposed and both methods consider three factors: within-view-task clustering which conducts clustering on each view in a task, view relation learning which minimizes the disagreement among views in a task, and low-rank structure learning which aims to learn a shared subspace for different tasks under a common view.
+The difference between these two methods is that the first method uses a bipartite graph co-clustering method for nonnegative data while the other one adopts a semi-nonnegative matrix tri-factorization to cluster general data.
+In \cite{zlz16}, a multi-label multi-view algorithm is proposed to not only learn common features via the $\ell_{2,1}$ regularization but also identify useless views via the Frobenius norm.
+In multi-task multi-view learning, each task is usually supplied with both labeled and unlabeled data, hence this paradigm can also be viewed as another way to utilize unlabeled information for MTL.
+A deep multi-task multi-view model is proposed in \cite{zch19} to fuse all the views based on the cross-stitch network.